OpenNTI/nti.dataserver/docs/chat-apis.rst

   For an anonymous (transient, person-to-person) room, the RoomId must be absent and the Occupants array must be present and containing the usernames of the online users to include in the room.
-  An occupant can also be the name of a Friends List belonging to the user creating the room; it will be expanded by the server.
+  An occupant can also be the name of a FriendsList belonging to the user creating the room; it will be expanded by the server.

   To enter a persistent meeting room, send no Occupants, but DO set the ContainerId to the id of a persistent meeting container (for example, for a FriendsList/study group or class session, the id to use as the ContainerId is the 'NTIID' value) (If you include Occupants you may be able to start a persistent meeting, but you could not join one already in progress.)
+For more on the policies around persistent meeting rooms, see :py:mod:`nti.dataserver.meeting_container_storage`.

   The server will reply with the enteredRoom message; its ContainerId will be the containerId you set (if you set one and were allowed to create it).